Securing Your Legacy in South

 • How long will this process take?

 If these questions sound familiar, know that you are not alone.
 At Cobb Hammett Law Firm, we have worked with hundreds of clients just like you.
-Sometimes, these clients are unsatisfied with their current estate planning attorney in North Charleston.
+Sometimes, these clients are unsatisfied with their current estate planning attorney in North Charleston, SC.
 Other times, they have been served with confusing papers or documents that leave them feeling overwhelmed.
 In either case, clients come to our office knowing they need to manage what is often a sudden, foreign situation.

 The good news?
 We sit down with all new clients for an hour at no extra cost.
 We do so to get a basic sense of their situation and help steer them in the right direction.
 That way, they can leave our office feeling a little wiser and a lot better about the future.